DongzeHE/scpca-docs/docs/download_files.md

 If a sample includes a library that was processed using spatial transcriptomics, an additional folder, `SCPCL000000_spatial`, will be included inside the sample folder.
 This folder will contain all output files related to processing the spatial transcriptomics library.
-The description of its contents can be found in the [description of the Spatial transcriptomics output section below](#contents-of-spatial-transcriptomics-folder).
+See the [description of the Spatial transcriptomics output section below](#download-contents-for-samples-with-spatial-transcriptomics) for more information.

 The folder structure within the zip file is determined by whether individual samples or all samples associated with a project are selected for download.